Colt's Manufacturing Company: 2002–present

 After restructuring, a reinvigorated Colt introduced several new versions of its 1911 pistols, including stainless-steel competition and target models.
 In 2017, Colt returned to the production of double-action revolvers with the .38 Colt Cobra, followed in 2019 by an improved version of the 1999 .357 Magnum Carry, the King Cobra.
-In 2020, Colt reintroduced a modernized Colt Python in stainless steel, followed by the reintroduction of 6 and 8 inch stainless steel versions of the Colt Anaconda in 2021.
+In 2020, Colt reintroduced a modernized Colt Python in stainless steel, followed by the reintroduction of 6- and 8-inch stainless steel versions of the Colt Anaconda in 2021- and a 4.25-inch Anaconda in 2023.

 In 2021, Colt was purchased by the Česká zbrojovka Group (CZG), which would rename itself Colt CZ Group in 2022.
 Lubomír Kovařík, the chairman of the CZG, stated that the acquisition would allow for co-operative research and development between the two companies, and specified that Colt products would continue to be manufactured in the United States.